Malitha123/Model_Eval/Eval_Epic_Kitchens_Dataset/README.md

 ## Preparation

 - Please install all the requirements found in the original SlowFast repo ([link](https://github.com/facebookresearch/SlowFast/blob/master/INSTALL.md))
+- When installing SlowFast, you might face an issue with the existing SlowFast folder in the repo.
+Rename it before installing the original SlowFast.
+Then copy the folders inside the slowfast floder to newly installed SlowFast folder.
 * Add this repository to $PYTHONPATH.
 ```
 export PYTHONPATH=/path/to/SlowFast/slowfast:$PYTHONPATH
 ```

 * From the annotation repository of EPIC-KITCHENS-100 ([link](https://github.com/epic-kitchens/epic-kitchens-100-annotations)), download: EPIC_100_train.pkl, EPIC_100_validation.pkl, and EPIC_100_test_timestamps.pkl.
 EPIC_100_train.pkl and EPIC_100_validation.pkl will be used for training/validation, while EPIC_100_test_timestamps.pkl will be used to obtain the scores to submit in the AR challenge.
 * Download only the RGB frames of EPIC-KITCHENS-100 dataset using the download scripts found [here](https://github.com/epic-kitchens/epic-kitchens-download-scripts).
 The training/validation code expects the following folder structure for the dataset: